digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/contributing-guide/setup/macos.md

 ---

 # Mac OS
-Follow these steps to setup and run ToolJet on macOS for development purposes.
+Follow these steps to setup and run JumpStart on macOS for development purposes.
 Open terminal and run the commands below.
-We recommend reading our guide on [architecture](/docs/contributing-guide/setup/architecture) of ToolJet before proceeding.
+We recommend reading our guide on [architecture](/docs/contributing-guide/setup/architecture) of JumpStart before proceeding.

 ## Setting up